toladata/Knowledgebase/12-learn-toladata/send-your-system-requests.md

 ### **What is a Ticket?**

 A ticket could be a report on a specific issue or a problem you are having using the software, or it could be you have a request for an enhancement to the software.
-All the tickets are are reviewed, tagged, and prioritized by the TolaData team.
+All the tickets are reviewed, tagged, and prioritized by the TolaData team.

 ### **How best to enter a ticket**